Hotmoka/hotmoka/tutorial/Takamaka.md

 StorageReference albert = blockchain.addConstructorCallTransaction(...)
 ```

-and can be used later to invoke methods on the object or to pass the object
+and can be used later to invoke methods on that object or to pass it
 as a parameter of methods or constructors: when that will occur, the object
 will be deserialized from its updates in blockchain and recreated in RAM.
 All this is automatic: programmers do not need to care about that.